justin-vanee/gIDM/gIDM/README.md

 ## `algorithms/`

-Contains hard-coded MCMC algorithms using Pólya--Gamma augmentation as well as Stan programs used for Hamiltonian Monte Carlo (HMC) fitting.
+Contains hard-coded MCMC algorithms using Pólya-Gamma augmentation as well as Stan programs used for Hamiltonian Monte Carlo (HMC) fitting.

 These files are called throughout `gIDM_code.Rmd`.